Glad you came to visit our site!

 We can finally concentrate on quality and not quantity.

-We usually have only 1 -2 litters per year some times more sometimes none at all.
+We usually have only 2-3 litters per year but some times none at all.

 Please go to Gallery page click on Past dogs to see some of our past cockers.